sabre-io/Baikal/README.md

 # 2. What is Baïkal ?

 Baïkal is an open source lightweight CalDAV and CardDAV server.
-It's developped by Base8 (http://base8.fr) and based on the SabreDAV library.
+It's developped by Jérôme Schneider and based on the SabreDAV library.
 Baïkal is distributed under the GPL license.

 To get more info about the GPL license, visit